All articles

 Updated:

-6 February 2026
+6 May 2026

-Reading time: 3 minutes
+Reading time: 4 minutes

 About Viagra

-It affects the smooth muscles around your blood vessels, allowing them to relax and improve blood flow to your penis when you experience sexual stimulation.
+Sildenafil targets the smooth muscles around your blood vessels, allowing them to relax and improve blood flow to your penis when you experience sexual stimulation.
 [1] This helps you get and maintain erections strong enough for sex.
 Clinical studies show that around 80% of men report improved erections after taking sildenafil.
 [2]

 What is Viagra's shelf life?

 Generally, Viagra has a shelf life of 2-3 years.
-Your Viagra tablets should have their expiration date printed on the original packaging, make sure you keep this for your reference.
+Your Viagra tablets should have their expiration date printed on the original packaging, so make sure you keep this for your reference.

 Drug expiration dates are worked out through a process called stability testing.
 Pharmaceutical companies expose drugs to lots of different factors including temperature, light and humidity to see how they affect the quality of the medicine.
 This gives manufacturers an idea of how a drug might break down with time.
 The actual shelf life is never fully tested, so it could be longer than the expiry date.
 That said, you should never take medication past its expiration date to avoid possible adverse effects.

-What happens if you use expired Viagra?
+Can I use expired Viagra?

 If the expiration date on your Viagra has passed, we advise you don’t use it.
 The drug may have started breaking down, which could reduce its strength.
 This means it might be less effective or work for a shorter period of time compared to unexpired medication.
 Taking an expired medication could also cause adverse effects.